17+ Top Things to Do in Cozumel, Unmissable Tours + Useful Tips

 We chose to move on, attracted by the intense blue of the water and the infinite white-sand beach, which was hailing us like a siren… the view was just breathtaking.

-We wanted to continue our ride and find the best spot on the beach where we could also take a swim and found it we did.
+We wanted to continue our ride and find the best spot on the beach where we could also take a swim, and we found we did.

 A note on safety is due here: the east coast is known for surfing because of its currents and beautiful waves, which are fascinating but can also be dangerous for the inexperienced swimmer (as well as the experienced!), so please take care before entering the water on this side.

-Having said that, we managed to find an amazing spot with no current, or at least that’s what my friend said, as I found it quite rough.
+Having said that, we found an amazing spot with no current, or at least that’s what my friend said, as I found it quite rough.

-The sun was really hot and we were continuously rubbing high-protection sunscreen on our skin, highly recommended, especially on a bike or scooter.
+The sun was really hot, and we continuously rubbed high-protection sunscreen on our skin, which is highly recommended, especially on a bike or scooter.

 Cozumel Rainbow on the easty side